Leg day can get boring pretty soon if you are focusing all your energy on squats and deadlifts.

 Also, you can move a lot more weight on the leg press as compared to a conventional hack squat machine.

-- Adjust the weight and the seat on the leg press machine.
+- Adjust the weight and the seat on the leg press machine, or your leg press station if your home gym has a leg press station.

 - Sit on the seat with your back placed firmly against the back rest.
 Ensure that you do not slouch your back.